cdimascio/couchinator-java-wrapper/README.md

 couchinator.destroy();
 ```

-**Note*:** Couchinator will only setup and destroy databases defined in your data layout.
+**Note:** Couchinator will only setup and destroy databases defined in your data layout.

 ### Junit Example